syncfusion-content/windowsforms-docs/WindowsForms/SfComboBox/Selection.md

 ### Getting the selected index

-Index of the selected item can be retrieved by using the `SelectedIndex` property.
+Index of the selected item can be retrieved by using the [SelectedIndex](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfListView.WinForms~Syncfusion.WinForms.ListView.SfComboBox~SelectedIndex.html) property.

 ### Getting the selected value

-Value of the selected item can be retrieved by using the `SelectedValue` property.
-It returns the property value bind to the `ValueMember` property.
-If the `ValueMember` is not initialized, it will return the value of the property bind to `DisplayMember`.
+Value of the selected item can be retrieved by using the [SelectedValue](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfListView.WinForms~Syncfusion.WinForms.ListView.SfComboBox~SelectedValue.html) property.
+It returns the property value bind to the [ValueMember](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfListView.WinForms~Syncfusion.WinForms.ListView.SfComboBox~ValueMember.html) property.
+If the `ValueMember` is not initialized, it will return the value of the property bind to [DisplayMember](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfListView.WinForms~Syncfusion.WinForms.ListView.SfComboBox~DisplayMember.html).
 ### Getting the selected item of underlying data object

-The selected item of the SfComboBox can be retrieved by using the `SelectedItem` property.
+The selected item of the SfComboBox can be retrieved by using the [SelectedItem](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfListView.WinForms~Syncfusion.WinForms.ListView.SfComboBox~SelectedItem.html) property.

 ### Events

 #### SelectedIndexChanged event

-The SelectedIndexChanged event is raised while selecting an item.
+The [SelectedIndexChanged](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfListView.WinForms~Syncfusion.WinForms.ListView.SfComboBox~SelectedIndexChanged_EV.html) event is raised while selecting an item.

 {% tabs %}
 {% highlight c# %}